AllinGaming/solana_e_voting_test/README.md

 - Copy `client/.env.example` to `client/.env.local` and fill in:
   - `PRIVATE_KEY` (base58 array from your Solana keypair; never commit this).
   - Firebase web config keys (`FIREBASE_*` from Firebase console).
+- Copy `admin-client/.env.example` to `.env.local` and fill in program id, RPC, and Firebase keys.
+- Copy `user-client/.env.example` to `.env.local` and fill in program id, RPC, and Firebase keys.

 ### Configure program id
 1) Run `anchor keys list` to generate the program key.